jroberayalas/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 The merged data set has a total of 10,299 observations, each with an identifier of the subject who carried out the experiment, an activity label, and 561 features from the time and frequency domain.

 Originally, the activity names were encoded as integer values from 1 to 6.
-The R script **run_analysis.R** modifies this encoding and uses the following:
+The R script **run_analysis.R** modifies this encoding and uses the following labeling:

 * 1 - WALKING
 * 2 - WALKING UP